Trent Harmon: American Idol

-Harmon auditioned for American Idol in Little Rock, Arkansas in August 2015, surprising the judges, after hearing of his farm upbringing, singing the rhythm and blues song "Unaware" by Allen Stone.
+Harmon auditioned for American Idol in Little Rock, Arkansas, in August 2015, surprising the judges, after hearing of his farm upbringing, singing the rhythm and blues song "Unaware" by Allen Stone.
 He was the first RnB singer shown to be accepted by the judges in the season.
 It was revealed later in the season that Harmon kept a leather-bound journal where he wrote down every comment and criticism the judges offered.

 During Hollywood week he was encouraged to quit when diagnosed with mono, and sequestered in a bathroom for most of the week to keep the contagious disease from spreading.
 Harmon impressed the judges when, for an 'Idol' first he performed the group round as a solo.

 During "Idol Grammy Hits" week Harmon was coached to bring his "strange faces he makes when he sings" under control.
 Judge Harry Connick Jr. noted Harmon also lost an "exaggerated jaw vibrato" that would eventually cause him to lose his singing voice.

 Harmon won the fifteenth season of American Idol on April 7, 2016.
 His winning coronation single "Falling" was written by singer songwriter and American Idol judge Keith Urban with Dallas Davidson and Brett James.
 For winning the title, Harmon received a Ford car and a recording contract with Big Machine Records.
 La'Porsha Renae was named runner-up.
 Harmon parted ways with Big Machine in May 2019.

 Performances

 Post-Idol

 Following his win on American Idol Harmon was signed by Big Machine Records.
-His album has country and indie-soul influences.
+His album has country and indie soul influences.
 Big Machine's Scott Borcheta said it would be like the country album Justin Timberlake would make.

 In a post-show interview Harmon was asked his thoughts on home state's anti-LGBT "Religious Liberty" legislation (HB1523) which allows people and businesses to deny service to LGBT people.
-Harmon recounted that in the restaurant business, he served whoever walked in the door and treated them with respect, and "I think that you should treat all people equally and respectfully, and that's what I do, and that's what I'm going to continue to do no matter what law is passed."
+He recounted that in the restaurant business, he served whomever walked in the door: "I think that you should treat all people equally and respectfully, and that's what I do, and that's what I'm going to continue to do no matter what law is passed."

-In December 2016, he released his self-titled EP which features his Top 30 hit "There's a Girl" and four other tracks.
+In December 2016, Harmon released his self-titled EP which features his Top 30 hit "There's a Girl" and four other tracks.

-Throughout 2017, Harmon experienced some difficulties, from a personal break-up, to his record label folding and its parent company restructuring, leaving his contract in limbo.
-By the end of the year, his label issues were resolved and he re-signed with Big Machine Label Group.
+Throughout 2017, Harmon experienced a personal breakup, his record label's folding and its parent company's restructuring, leaving his contract in limbo.
+By the end of the year, he and Big Machine Label Group resolved their issues.

-In February 2018, he premiered the single "You Got 'Em All", which also serves as the title track for his debut album, released on May 18, 2018.
+In February 2018, Harmon premiered the single "You Got 'Em All", the title track from his debut album, released on May 18, 2018.

+On September 6, 2019, he married Kathleen Couch.
+In February 2021, he released a new single dedicated to her, "She's My Heaven".
+They welcomed a daughter in 2023.

+On May 30, 2025, he released a Christian music EP, Scars & Sins.